Abrar795/CS584_Machine_Learning/README.md

-In this project, we analyzed the housing prices in Boston by working with the Boston Housing Dataset from Kaggle [1].
+In this project, we analyzed the housing prices in Boston by working with the Boston Housing Dataset from Kaggle.
 Our objective was to accurately predict the median house value based on the provided input features.
 We successfully addressed missing data, mitigated skewness in feature distributions, and conducted correlation analyses to guide feature selection judiciously.
 Dimensionality reduction strategies were employed to gain a deeper